Step 4: Full View

 Should Engineer B submit to professional disciplinary review upon his conviction for filing fraudulent income tax returns, treating the conviction itself as sufficient to trigger Code jurisdiction, or should Code jurisdiction be conditioned on the public identification of his engineering profession in connection with the conviction?

-Submit to Disciplinary Review Based on Conviction Alone Board's choice Recognize that the conviction for filing fraudulent tax returns is itself sufficient to trigger Code jurisdiction and submit to professional disciplinary review, treating the public newspaper identification as an aggravating circumstance that heightens but does not create the ethical obligation.
+O1 Recognize that the conviction for filing fraudulent tax returns is itself sufficient to trigger Code jurisdiction and submit to professional disciplinary review, treating the public newspaper identification as an aggravating circumstance that heightens but does not create the ethical obligation.
+Board's choice

 The Dishonesty-Based Criminal Conviction Professional Incompatibility Principle holds that a conviction for filing fraudulent tax returns is categorically incompatible with the honesty and integrity standards required of a licensed professional engineer, because the character deficiency revealed by deliberate fraud is equally present whether or not a newspaper reported it.
 The Criminal Conviction Public Identification Reputational Harm Principle holds that public linkage of an engineer's professional identity to a criminal conviction creates a distinct harm to the profession's reputation that independently triggers Code obligations.
 The Legal Adjudication Predicate Requirement grounds professional discipline in the prior criminal conviction, satisfying the procedural constraint that professional societies not independently adjudicate personal conduct.